Features and Attractions

 Riverview features over 27 exhibits and over 45 species of animals.

-The zoo is home to animals ranging from the plated lizards to the great yaks and camels; from reptiles and primates to river otters and cougars.
+The zoo is home to animals ranging from the plated lizards to the great yaks and camels; from reptiles and primates to river otters and sloths.

-Opened in 1998, the primate house is home to approximately 20 monkeys, reptiles and birds, and was made possible through the private bequests of community members.
+Opened in 1998, the primate house is home to approximately 20 monkeys, reptiles, birds and two-toed sloths, and was made possible through the private bequests of community members.
 Donations are a key funding source for the park and zoo.
 Donations are gratefully accepted at boxes throughout the park.

 The Park and Zoo is committed to promoting the educational aspect of its wildlife and resources through easy-to-read signage.
 School excursions are popular during the months of May and June.
 Many of the existing structures at Riverview have been erected by local high school and community college students.